open/close all folders

 - Red Robin has a large circular disk with a stylized silhouette of a bird's head on it in the middle of his chest.

 - Green Lantern's namesake — more stylized for the Silver Age Green Lantern Corps than for Golden Age's Alan Scott.

 - With the formation of more Lantern Corps, each of them have their own insignia.

 - This is done for maximum horrific effect in Blackest Night among the Black Lanterns.
 When a corpse rises as a Black Lantern, the Black Hand symbol (a downward-pointing triangle with five lines coming from the top) is always incorporated into their new costume; sometimes in extremely imaginative ways (for instance, Black Lantern Superman has his S-shield as the triangle).

-- Both the various incarnations of the Flash and the Shazam "Marvel Family" use a lightning bolt insignia.
+- Both the various incarnations of The Flash (and Kid Flash though Impulse does not use one) and the Shazam "Marvel Family" use a lightning bolt insignia.

-- the new Phantom Lady has a triangle insigma on her costume.
-Its a lot smaller then most of insigmia-but then so is her costume.
+- The new Phantom Lady has a triangle insignia on her costume.
+It's a lot smaller then most insignia — but then so is her costume.

 - The Tasmanian Devil puts an interesting spin on this, as the character transforms into a werebeast form.
 When he does this, red fur grows over his entire body... except for a white patch on his chest forming the letter "T".

 - In JSA: Classified #2, Power Girl explains her distinctive (and infamous) costume "keyhole" as a kind of anti-insignia: "The first time I made this costume, I wanted to have a symbol, like you.
 I just...
 I couldn't think of anything.
 I thought eventually, I'd figure it out.
 And close the hole.
 But I haven't."